 Face2Face: Real-time facial expression transfer – Stanford/TU Munich (CVPR 2016)

-Outlook: Audio-driven face animation combines speech synthesis with facial animation for fully synthetic video conferences.
-Research on neural head reenactment is improving the rendering of extreme head movements.
+Outlook: audio-driven face animation combines speech synthesis with facial animation for fully synthetic video calls.
+Research on neural head reenactment is improving how extreme head movements are rendered.

 3. Voice Clone

-AI generates speech in a person's voice.
-Tacotron 2 (Google) and VALL-E (Microsoft) require only a few seconds of audio material for convincing results.
-The technology analyses voice characteristics such as pitch, speaking rhythm, and timbre, and synthesises arbitrary texts in this voice.
+AI generates speech in a specific person's voice.
+Tacotron 2 (Google) and VALL-E (Microsoft) need only a few seconds of audio to produce convincing results.
+The technology analyses voice characteristics such as pitch, speech rhythm and timbre, then synthesises any text you like in that voice.

 Elvis is alive?
 AI-generated image shows the King in various stages of life – Midjourney / Wikimedia Commons / Public Domain